psychcomposite/psychcomposite.github.io/framework/primitives/moralizer.md

 # Moralizer (M)

->Tendency to adhere to principled value judgements as opposed to cause-and-effect relationships in thought and decision making.
+>Tendency to adhere to principled value judgments, as opposed to optimizing for a preferred (utilitarian) outcome using contextual factors, in thought and decision-making.

 ## Linkages